Aldian1/SnakeGame_Javascript/README.md

-# SnakeGame_Javascript
+# Snake Game
 ## Purpose
 To help improve my understanding of Javascript.

-##How
+## How
 Re-Create the classic mobile snake game using canvas and Javascript.
 Allowing me to explore javascript and its syntax!